istd50043-2023-spring/cohort_problems/cc8.md

 * $min(A,X) = 0, max(A,X)= 100$

 Assuming all values of $B$ that appear in $Y$ also appear in $X$.
+Values are uniformly distributed.
+There is no correlation among attributes.

 1. estimate the number of tuples $\sigma_{A=10}(X)$
 2. estimate the number of tuples $X \bowtie Y$